-This year, what taxpayers really hope to see is an increase in the basic exemption limit as well as a change in the tax slabs and deduction limits in a bid to reduce the total tax liability.
+This year, what taxpayers really hope to see is an increase in the basic exemption limit to Rs.5 lakh to relieve taxpayers earning an income up to this extent from having to file their returns and claim a rebate.
 The 80C deduction limit has also been stagnant for nearly a decade, and taxpayers and experts are hoping to see the Rs.1.5 limit raised to at least Rs.2.5 lakh this year.
 On the health insurance front, having separate deductions for premiums paid and medical expenses would be a welcome measure.

 Another major change taxpayers wish to see is an increase in the Public Provident Fund or PPF limit.
 At present, individuals can invest up to Rs.1.5 lakh every financial year, and there has been no change in the limit of this popular investment option for years.
 The Institute of Chartered Accountants of India (ICAI) has recently recommended in the pre-Budget memorandum that this limit be upped to Rs.3 lakh.
 This move would be particularly advantageous to non-salaried taxpayers who do not have the option of investing via the Employees’ Provident Fund (EPF), coupled with an equal contribution from the respective employer.

 The ICAI has also asked for a separate deduction to be allowed for payments relating to other insurance premiums paid, such as home insurance, travel insurance, personal accident insurance, etc., in a bid to push taxpayers to invest in security.